Herbal cigarette: China

 The Chinese tobacco industry markets herbal cigarettes as having health benefits, yet scientific studies show there is no difference to peoples' health between Chinese herbal cigarette brands and regular cigarette brands.
 Chinese cigarette brands are equally as addictive as regular cigarettes, although they are marketed as healthier.
 Chinese herbal cigarettes are sold in Philippines, Singapore, Indonesia, Malaysia, Cambodia, Myanmar, Canada, and Taiwan.
 People observed in a study smoked a similar number of herbal cigarettes versus regular cigarettes.
 Herbal cigarettes started in the 1970s and became popular in the 1990s.
 Two of the biggest herbal brands in China, Jinsheng and Wuyeshen, sold 20 billion cigarettes, or 1%, of all cigarettes sold in China in 2008.

 South Korea

 In South Korea regular cigarette prices have risen making herbal cigarettes a more popular smoking alternative.
 Evidence shows that South Koreans choose to use herbal cigarettes as a smoking cessation aid.
 Sales of herbal cigarettes increased by 118% in 2014.

 United States

 A study investigated smokers' perception on cigarette products thought of as "less harmful" than regular cigarettes.
 It found that 3.3% of respondents could name a brand of herbal cigarettes, which was higher than the 2.4% who could name a brand of nicotine replacement therapy.

-History

-Originating from the United Kingdom in 1947, the presumed oldest brand of herbal cigarettes are Honeyrose and Black Swan.
-They are currently sold worldwide.